 The VDU controller has 1K of memory-mapped RAM and an ASTEC UHF modulator with co-axial socket into which your TV aerial may plug directly.
 The VDU will display up to 16 lines of 48 characters.
 When using Basic, the line width could be set to any value between 16 and 48.
 Compukit advised users to normally set the width to 46 as the last two characters would be lost from the edge of the screen if you attempted to display 48 characters to a line.

 In common with other home computers of the time, software could be saved and loaded on standard cassette tapes.
-The UK101 uses the Kansas City standard tape format.
 I/O was managed by a Motorola 6850 ACIA.
 This allowed a full RS232 port to be implemented, with the addition of a few extra components and minor modifications to existing jumpers on the board.

 The 40 pin expansion socket opened up the world to the UK101.
 It also mated with all Superboard extras.
 One could attach a dual 5.5-inch floppy disk controller and a memory expansion card (40K max) to allow faster and reliable save/load of programs/data.

-The kit came in a cardboard briefcase, in which there were anti-static tubes containing the 65+ ICs, a box of IC sockets, and bags containing passives (mainly 0.1uF ceramic decoupling capacitors) and keyboard bits (the keyboard switches were soldered directly to the PCB).
+The kit came in a cardboard briefcase, in which there were anti-static tubes containing the 65+ ICs, a box of IC sockets, and bags containing passive capacitors and keyboard bits (the keyboard switches were soldered directly to the PCB).

 Comment on This Page